Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingMechatronics/Chapter-07-Mechatronics-foundations/Section-02-Computing-hardware/index.md

 ## Try it

-Now let's explore how different instruction sets might work for mechatronic applications:

-### Exercise 1: Motor control sequence
+/// details | Exercise 1: Motor control sequence
+    type: question
+    open: false

-Create a program that controls a motor based on sensor input:
+Create a program that controls a motor based on sensor input.
+Extend the `SimpleProcessor` class to include:

+- A `READ_SENSOR` instruction that reads from a sensor by ID

+- A `SET_MOTOR` instruction that sets motor speed

+- A `JUMP_IF_ZERO` instruction for conditional branching

+Test your program with different sensor readings to see how the motor control changes.

+/// details | Sample Solution
+    type: success
+    open: false

 ```python
 # Extend our processor to handle motor control